Kun Temenuzhkov: Bulgaria youth team

 Temenuzhkov has represented Bulgaria on all youth levels.
-In an interview for TF Methods on 16 May 2019 Kun announced that he had been called up to the Bulgaria U21 for the training camp in Kyiv and that his only desire is to play for Bulgaria on international level.
+In an interview for TF Methods on 16 May 2019 Kun announced that he had been called up to the Bulgaria U21 for the training camp in Kyiv and that his only desire is to play for Bulgaria at international level.
 He made his debut for the team on 3 June 2019 in a 1–1 draw against Israel U21.